DhanalakshmiTanneeru26/dhanalakshmiTanneeru26/README.md

 ### Hi there 👋

-**DhanalakshmiTanneeru26/dhanalakshmiTanneeru26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on web development with HTML, CSS, and JavaScript.
 - 🌱 I’m currently learning Machine learning
 - 👯 I’m looking to collaborate on pen-source projects related to education or environmental sustainability.